 Who can vote absentee:

--You cannot appear in public on election day because of observance of a religious commitment.
+-You cannot appear in public on election day because of observance of religious beliefs

 -You are unable to vote in person due to a disability.